-Credit reporting agencies use your payment history in order to compile this score.
+Credit reporting agencies use your loan payment history in order to build this score.

-The three credit reporting agencies use slightly different formulas to build a credit score.
+Equifax, TransUnion, and Experian, the three major credit agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you must know your score and be sure that the credit reports from each credit reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
-They also provide helpful information and online tools that can help you understand how to improve your credit score.
+Before you can improve your FICO score, you have to obtain your score and be sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that offered the original FICO credit score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and tools that can help you understand how to improve your FICO score.

 You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.